Stay-at-home parent reviewing credit report on laptop at home kitchen table

 What Income Documentation Is Needed?

-Key Takeaway: Under the Credit CARD Act of 2009, stay-at-home parents can legally include household income on credit applications — meaning a spouse earning even $50,000 annually qualifies the non-working partner for most starter credit products.
-See the CFPB’s Credit CARD Act summary for full eligibility details.
+Under the Credit CARD Act of 2009, stay-at-home parents can legally include household income on credit applications, meaning a spouse earning even $50,000 annually qualifies the non-working partner for most starter credit products.
+The CFPB’s Credit CARD Act summary has full eligibility details.

 What Score Can a Stay-at-Home Parent Realistically Reach in 12 Months?